 We have recently bucked the trend, and have passed some of the cost savings of the efficiencies from our new state-of-the-art gluten free bakery onto our consumers.
 All of our gluten free oatcake and wholegrain cracker packs have been made permanently bigger (33% and 20% respectively) than previously with no increase to the RRP.

 Health & Diet

 Q. Are Nairn’s products suitable for Vegans or Vegetarians?

 In 1978 we took the decision to remove all animal fats from our recipes.
 With exception of cheese, all Nairn's Oatcakes are Vegan friendly and most of our sweet biscuits are too.
 Our wholegrain crackers and flatbreads use honey so are not suitable for Vegans.
 All Nairn's products are suitable for vegetarians.
-We are committed to making food from simple, natural and wholesome ingredients.
 For full nutritional information, please visit our product pages.